Blockchains-Princeton/COS-ECE-473-Course-24/Assignments/Assignment1/README.md

 Because this code will be used in later parts, make sure you are able to interact with your smart contracts.
 Test the main functionalities of the tokens like `transfer`, `transferFrom`, and `mint`, `burn` for sAsset.
 Note that we use [Access Control](https://docs.openzeppelin.com/contracts/4.x/access-control) in sAsset to govern who can mint and burn tokens.
 The contract creator can grant minter and burner roles to other accounts by calling the `grantRole` function.
 You can select different accounts under *Account* to test these functions.

+Submit the etherscan links to the 3 contracts to this form : https://forms.gle/GZRRX54Csodezbmt6